WTIGER001/sfcmap/README.md

 - Chat window ( can use skype )
 - White Board
 - Hexegon Graticules (bigger issue)
+- Mobile Fog of war based on user vision, but aware of doors and obstacles
+- Auras

 ### Layers Tab
 - Use the List Drag and Drop to get the insertion point